emiliocs26/TOTEM_GWAS/README.md

 ------------------------------------------------

-The data directory includes phenotype data that is not publicly available.
-(FT for each replicate)
+The data directory includes phenotype data that is not publicly available (FT for each replicate).

-To run firstpass_script.py & evaluation_firstpass.py , the following script must be run first: \\
+To run firstpass_script.py & evaluation_firstpass.py , the following script must be run first:
-- gene_annotation_script.py \\
+- gene_annotation_script.py
-- emma_pvalue_indices.py \\
+- emma_pvalue_indices.py

 To run secondpass_script.py & evaluation_secondpass.py , the following script must be run first: \\
 - firstpass_script.py \\